 Would the Board have had more flexibility to release water if Plan 1958DD had been in place in 2017?

-No. While the Board would have had greater authority to deviate and release flows other than those prescribed by the plan, this greater authority could not have been exercised during the extreme weather conditions in 2017, and therefore it would have made little or no difference.
-For example, while the Board had the authority to deviate from Plan 2014 flows when Lake Ontario reached its high water trigger level on April 28, the Board chose to follow Plan 2014 until May 24 because the need to balance upstream and downstream flooding was best addressed by the rules in the plan.
-The outflow decisions the Board made once it began to deviate from the Plan 2014 flow would more than likely have been the same outflow decisions it would have made under the Plan 1958DD because the Board would have been faced with the same considerations.
+For example, while the Board had the authority to deviate from Plan 2014 flows when Lake Ontario reached its high water trigger level on April 28, the Board chose to follow Plan 2014 until May 24 to balance the flooding that was occurring simultaneously both upstream and downstream.
+The outflow decisions that the Board made once it began to deviate from the Plan 2014 flow may have been the same outflow decisions it would have made under the Plan 1958DD because the Board would have been faced with the same considerations.

 Back to top

 The Board’s priority in 2017 was to reduce the impacts from high water upstream and downstream.
 However, in setting the outflow, the Board must consider the degree of relief that can be provided as well as the consequences to all interests.
 Higher flows than those set by the Board would have increased currents in the international section of the St. Lawrence River to an extent that would have effectively forced the stoppage of commercial navigation.
 This would have further impacted people’s lives and the economy throughout the Great Lakes region by disrupting the transport of raw materials and finished products, without providing a great deal of relief on Lake Ontario.